bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 The high memory machines `med040[1-4]` have been renamed to `hpc-mem-[1-4]`.
 It will probably take us some time to update all places in the documentation.

-Furthe `long` partition has been changed to allow jobs with a maximum running time of 14 days.
+Further, the `long` partition has been changed to allow jobs with a maximum running time of 14 days.

 ## New Nodes in the `staging` partition, August 31, 2021